aaronr/foss4g-2014/proposals/bboxfinder.md

 Built on a simple stack of Open Source tools, bboxfinder.com attempts to be a resource for finding all things related to bounding box coordinates.
 The website allows users to draw shapes or import shapes from geojson to capture a bounding box for the data.
 A system of on-the-fly reprojection of coordinates into all EPSG coordinate systems is also supported.
 Tile bounds can be visualized as well as identified.

-This project (just like projfinder.com before it) has proven to be an valuable teaching/learning tool within CUGOS with multiple "hack sessions" dedicated to getting active contributors.
-Finally this project (like many things CUGOS does) is hosted on Git Pages.
+This project (just like projfinder.com before it) has proven to be an valuable teaching/learning tool within CUGOS.
+Multiple "hack sessions" dedicated to getting active contributors have attracted new developers to participate in the CUGOS community.
+Finally this project (like many things CUGOS does) is hosted on Git Pages making it an accessible and fun project to participate in.

 Come learn about the tool, the development process, and how development of these simple tools is building community in Cascadia!